-2. Make sure that your computer’s OS is up to date.
-You can check:
+2. Make sure that your computer’s OS is up to date

-- Mac: Apple Menu > Software Update and install available updates
+- Older Macs: Apple Menu > Software Update and install available updates

-- What this means is that there are some security software and settings problems preventing iTunes to connect to the Apple servers.
+What this means is that some security software and settings are preventing iTunes connecting to the Apple servers.
 See this article to resolve this problem.